Githorex/ShellSmith/Git-Client-Windows/README.md

 # **Git-Client For Windows**

-Welcome to the Git-Client-iNiT!
+Welcome to the Git-Client-Windows!
 This repository features an automated script designed to simplify the installation and configuration of your Git client, allowing you to get started with coding quickly and efficiently.

 ## **Table of Contents**